industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 - Visualization of traced signals
 - Exporing the plots to .svg, .png. and .csv files
 - Publishing the signals' data to Databus (up to 4 signals)
-- High speed sampling (sampling period is derived directly from PLC's cyclic intertup's cycling period)
+- High speed sampling (sampling period is derived directly from PLC's cyclic intertup's cyclic time)